 *This post may contain affiliate links.
 As an Amazon Associate we earn from qualifying purchases.

 One of the burning questions every Toyota lover asks before purchasing their first car is, “Do Toyotas burn oil?”
+No one wants to buy a Toyota Corolla and have it burn oil (or any other Toyota models).

 On one hand, we hear stories about Toyotas going 200,000+ miles on the road, and on the other, some users refer to them as “oil-burning vehicles”.